zabbix/ansible-collection/plugins/README.md

 ## HTTP API plugin examples:

 ### Example 1
-You can configure Zabbix API connection settings with the following parameters:
+You can configure the Zabbix API connection settings with the following parameters:

 ```yaml
 - name: Create host groups